changbowen/Ken-Burns-Slideshow/README.md

 - Support audio files to be played in loop at background.
 - Options to load large images at lower resolution to improve performance.
 - Options for each slide is now available by pressing F11.
+- Support launching slideshow directly from a folder containing images and audio files.

 ## Updates
 - 2016-03-11